AAX-OPCART-EU/opencart-4-maintenance-mode-mobile-layout-fix/README.md

 # OpenCart 4.1+ Maintenance Mode Mobile Layout Fix

 ## 🐛 The Problem
-In the default installation of OpenCart 4 (and 4.1+), turning on "Maintenance Mode" results in a critical layout failure, especially visible on mobile devices.
+In the default installation of OpenCart 4 (and 4.1+), turning on "Maintenance Mode" results in a critical layout failure on mobile devices.
 The footer completely overlaps and hides the header and the maintenance message, making the page look unprofessionally broken.

 <img width="300" alt="opencart-4-maintenance-mode-broken-mobile png" src="https://github.com/user-attachments/assets/3fcce413-0850-4f41-9b47-96ee841bc775" />